commonmark/cmark/benchmarks.md

 not penalized by startup time.)
 A median of ten runs is taken.
 The process is reniced to a high priority so that the system doesn't interrupt runs.

+Note that these benchmarks were done on a 32-bit machine.
+On a 64-bit machines, sundown is significantly faster than cmark (0.146s vs 0.237s on Intel i5/OSX with Clang, 0.130s vs 0.191s on a 64-bit Debian VPS with GCC).
+I do not know why the performance difference shows up on the 64-bit architecture and not the 32-bit, but that is something that might be investigated.